Nexmo/nexmo-rails/README.md

 ### With Rails Credentials

-To add your Nexmo API credentials to your Rails Credentials, go ahead and open your encrypted credentials file with the following command:
+To add your Vonage API credentials to your Rails Credentials, go ahead and open your encrypted credentials file with the following command:

 ```console